Antiz96/antiz.fr/content/blog/website-workflow.md

 ## Automated workflow

-To manage this website, I use an automated CI/CD workflow:
+To manage this website, I use an automated CI / CD workflow:

 ### CI